Ma Hunkel: Fictional character biography

-Her daughter and (now) son-in-law, the former Cyclone Kids, briefly have their own costumed adventures, starting in the title Young Justice.
+Her daughter and son-in-law, the former Cyclone Kids, briefly have their own costumed adventures, starting in the title Young Justice.
 They band together with other Golden Age sidekicks out of concern for the safety of younger superheroes.

 Ma's wind-controlling granddaughter, Maxine Hunkel, joins the JSA in Justice Society of America Vol. 3 #1 (February 2007).
 In Justice Society of America Vol. 3 #3 (March 2007), Maxine adopts the alias "Cyclone".

 Ma still has some fighting ability, using a mace and gas weaponry to help the younger JSA stun and delay members of the invading Injustice Society.
 She is taken hostage and frozen by the villain Icicle.
 She only suffers a mild cold as the team's plans was not to kill or injure but steal from the JSA.

-Maxine was later responsible for the continuation of the Society as a viable team.
-When supernatural entities obliterated the brownstone, Jay Garrick believed this was a sign to end the team and move on.
-Maxine convinced him such an attitude was nonsensical and the Society was more than just a headquarters.
+Maxine is responsible for the continuation of the Society as a viable team.
+When supernatural entities obliterate the brownstone, Jay Garrick believes this was a sign to end the team and move on.
+Maxine convinces him that such an attitude was nonsensical and the Society is more than just a headquarters.

-In Dark Nights: Death Metal, Ma Hunkel is revealed to have died some time prior before Batman resurrects her with a Black Lantern ring.
-Furthermore, her name is the password to access the Valhalla superhero cemetery.
+In Dark Nights: Death Metal, Ma Hunkel is stated to have been the guardian of the first Justice Society of America headquarters.
+Her name is the password needed to access Valhalla Cemetery, where fallen superheroes are entombed.

 Powers and abilities

 In her prime, Ma Hunkel was a surprisingly strong woman.
 Many who encountered her often believed that the Red Tornado was, in fact, a man, a notion that helped protect Ma's secret identity on more than one occasion.

-Furthermore, she is a skilled cook.
+Furthermore, Ma is a skilled cook.

 Other versions

+Kingdom Come

-In the Kingdom Come timeline, an older Ma Hunkel wielding a more sophisticated armor version of the Red Tornado costume joins the re-formed Justice League under Superman, and appears with her granddaughter Maxine Hunkel.
-Maxine known as Red Tornado III or Cyclone, originally fought against Superman's Justice League after his return, before deciding to join it.
-She travels with the rest of the team to the Gulag to contain the prisoner revolt.
-Captain Marvel arrives and blasts the Gulag, freeing all the prisoners, who then attack the surrounding Justice League members.
+In the Kingdom Come timeline, an older Ma Hunkel wielding a more sophisticated armor version of the Red Tornado costume joins the re-formed Justice League under Superman.

+World Without Young Justice

 In the "World Without Young Justice" reality, Red Tornado was brought out of retirement by Impulse.
 She helps to distract Bedlam so that Impulse can have one of his clones restore the timeline.